kamstrup/command_runner_ng/README.md

 Debugging and Logging
 ---------
-If you need insight to what commands you're running you can pass CommandRunner an object responding to :puts such as $stdout, $stderr, the writing and of an IO.pipe, or a file opened for writing.
-CommandRunnerNG will log start, stop, end timeouts.
+If you need insight to what commands you're running you can pass CommandRunner an object responding to ```:puts``` such as $stdout, $stderr, the writing end of an IO.pipe, or a file opened for writing.
+CommandRunnerNG will log start, stop, and timeouts.
 Eg:

 ```rb
 require 'command_runner'